ThomasWeiser/elmfire/README.md

 - User management
 - Offline capabilities

+In addition to these base functions the package __[elmfire-extra](http://package.elm-lang.org/packages/ThomasWeiser/elmfire-extra/latest)__ provides a higher-level synchronization API, which allows you to treat your Firebase data like a local Elm-Dict.

+_Demo application for these APIs: [Collaborative TodoMVC](https://github.com/ThomasWeiser/todomvc-elmfire)_

 ## API Usage

 The API design corresponds closely to the targeted Firebase JavaScript API.